threatintel-c/AodArmDojo/README.md

 # AodArmDojo
-AodArmDojo is a custom Linux kernel for Qemu to facilitate ARM (supports both Little & Big Endian architectures) IoT emulation &amp; reverse-engineering.
+AodArmDojo is a customized Linux kernel for Qemu to facilitate ARM (supports both Little & Big Endian architectures) IoT emulation &amp; reverse-engineering.
 To emulate an Arm device that runs any form of Linux, just extract the root file system & pass that as argument for "-sd" option in the "launch.sh/bat" script.

 AodArmDojo kernel supports following filesystems:
 * reiserfs